-An important element of the handbook concerns black, Asian and minority ethnic (BAME) staff development.
+An important element of the handbook concerns ethnic minority staff development.
 This is a national priority to ensure equality and diversity in the workforce.
 It is important because we recognise that our staff are our greatest asset, and when they feel supported and happy in work this positivity reaches those very people we are here for - our patients.
 We are committed to creating a fairer and more diverse NHS for everyone.
-One way we intend to support this is by developing and supporting BAME staff and staff with any protected characteristic, to progress into senior roles.
+One way we intend to support this is by developing and supporting ethnic minority staff and staff with any protected characteristic, to progress into senior roles.